jssumme1/rorteazy/README.md

 		Arguments: None
 		Returns: prints contribution of each filter to R, G, B (in that order)

+manual_colors() - assigns colors to each filter based on a dictionary input to the method

+		Arguments:
+		color_dict - dictionary with filters (uppercase) as the keys and tuples of (R, G, B) values as values.

 make_stamp() - creates a color image stamp to assign levels to the various parameters of Trilogy.